sungsoo-ahn/2025/_posts/2025-04-28-lost-in-prediction.md

         {% include figure.html path="assets/img/2025-04-28-lost-in-prediction/embeddings_exp_results.jpg" class="img-fluid rounded z-depth-1" %}
     </div></div>

-* **👎 Next-day prediction:** The non-learned 'as-previous' F baseline outperforms all other models (3.079 MSE).
+* Next-day prediction: 💡 <span class="highlight">The non-learned 'as-previous' F baseline outperforms all other models</span> (3.079 MSE).
 This suggests that the input information might not be beneficial for such a short-term prediction.

-* **Next-week prediction:** Initially both TF models (13.148, 13.147) appeared to outperform the F model (13.463) and F baseline (16.172), implying a potential influence of the textual content. 🚀 <br> However, the 'random texts' TF baseline (13.056), which replaced actual tweets with random texts, outperformed all others, indicating the improvement was not due to meaningful textual content. 👎
+* Next-week prediction: <span class="highlight">Initially both TF models (13.148, 13.147) appeared to outperform the F model (13.463) and F baseline</span> (16.172), implying a potential influence of the textual content. <br> 💡 <span class="highlight">However, the 'random texts' TF baseline</span> (13.056), which replaced actual tweets with random texts, <span class="highlight">outperformed all others</span>, indicating the improvement was not due to meaningful textual content.

-💡 We hypothesize that the presence of text improves performance, even when random, due to spurious correlations or random noise aiding generalization, similar to regularization techniques.
+We hypothesize that the presence of text improves performance, even when random, due to spurious correlations or random noise aiding generalization, similar to regularization techniques.
 A contributing factor may arise from the difficulty of effectively capturing and representing aggregated tweet information for financial prediction, as well as the inherent challenges in predicting future values of a volatile financial indicator, characterized by frequent random movements and fluctuations, using its historical values.

 **What can we learn? 🤔** Our models struggled to leverage tweets for the prediction, indicating that implicitly capturing and aggregating latent narratives within LLMs remains a challenge.

 ### Predicting Using LLM Analyses

 **Can LLMs generate an accurate prediction?** We first tried to directly predict the financial indicator (average weekly VIX or S&P 500) as a generative response of the web chat version of GPT <d-cite key="gpt-chat"></d-cite> prompted with a monthly window of tweets and corresponding values of the financial target.
-This resulted in limited inconsistent success. 👎 While the LLM consistently generated insightful narrative analyses and demonstrated comprehension of financial implications, it exhibited inconsistencies when applying these insights for prediction.
-For instance, it occasionally refused to provide predictions, or it would simply mirror input ranges, neglecting the potential impact of the narratives it successfully analyzed.
+This resulted in limited inconsistent success. 💡 <span class="highlight">While the LLM consistently generated insightful narrative analyses and demonstrated comprehension of financial implications, it exhibited inconsistencies when applying these insights for prediction.</span> For instance, it occasionally refused to provide predictions, or it would simply mirror input ranges, neglecting the potential impact of the narratives it successfully analyzed.
 When presented with 'synthetic narratives', it recognized the change direction but struggled to quantify the magnitude of it.

 <br>